The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 worried about their jobs.
 The dream of AI-accelerated science seemed closer than

 ever.
-Then you read the fine print.
+A closer look at the documentation reveals significant problems.
 What The AI Scientist Actually Does According to Sakana's own documentation, The AI Scientist: Brainstorms novel research ideas by analyzing existing literature

 Writes and executes code to implement proposed algorithms